dsccommunity/ComputerManagementDsc/DSCResources/MSFT_SmbServerConfiguration/README.md

 # Description

-The resource is used to manage SMB Server Settings
+The resource is used to manage SMB Server Settings.

 ## Requirements